orizens/orizens.com/src/pages/blog/2015-07-10-write-angular-2-components-in-angular-1.md

 Since the angular2to1 shim is in early stages, I have taken few assumtptions with it:

-  1. a component is an element by default - unless the &#8220;selector" defines it as an attribute
+  1. a component is an element by default - unless the "selector" defines it as an attribute
   2. Currently, it supports an element and an attribute (no support for nested selectors, class selectors and multiple selectors)
-  3. the resulted directive definition always use: &#8220;controller **as** vm"
+  3. the resulted directive definition always use: "controller **as** vm"
-  4. &#8220;bindToController" is always true (currently)
+  4. "bindToController" is always true (currently)
   5. Each components is defined with a private scope (scope: {}) by default (can be changed)
   6. template syntax is still AngularJS (that's why I currently prefer currently to use the templateUrl property"
   7. the &#8216;appInjector' currently uses strings rather than objects (which defers form Angular (+2))
-  8. &#8220;constructor" in Class annotation, can be a reference to an actual function (rather than a string)
+  8. "constructor" in Class annotation, can be a reference to an actual function (rather than a string)
-  9. the custom element is not &#8220;replaced" after render - so actually, the &#8220;replace" property of AngularJS directive is false by default (it can be changed, see below).
+  9. the custom element is not "replaced" after render - so actually, the "replace" property of AngularJS directive is false by default (it can be changed, see below).

 Also important to note that the **angular.Component** defintion returns an object which exposes the **directive** definition object: